Automattic/jetpack/readme.txt

 Installation is free, quick, and easy.
 [Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

 = Manual Alternatives =
-Alternatively install Jetpack via the plugin directory, or by uploading the files manually to your server, and then follow the on-screen instructions.
+Alternatively, install Jetpack via the plugin directory, or upload the files manually to your server and follow the on-screen instructions.
 If you need additional help [read our detailed instructions](http://jetpack.com/support/installing-jetpack/).

 == Frequently Asked Questions ==

 = Is Jetpack Free? =
 Yes!
 Jetpack's core features are and always will be free.

-These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated publishing](https://jetpack.com/features/traffic/automatic-publishing/), [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.
+These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated sharing](https://jetpack.com/features/traffic/automatic-publishing/) to social networks, [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.

 = Should I purchase a paid plan? =
-Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, SEO tools, and dedicated priority support.
+Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, SEO tools, and priority support.

-Not every site requires an extra layer of protection and advanced tools but if your site is important to you, you should [consider upgrading](https://jetpack.com/pricing).
+If you're interested in learning more about the extra layers of protection and advanced tools available, learn more about our [paid plans](https://jetpack.com/pricing).

 = Why do I need a WordPress.com account? =

-Jetpack and its services are provided by WordPress.com so for Jetpack to function, a (free) WordPress.com account is required.
-(Think of it like a Jetpack account!)
+Since Jetpack and its services are provided and hosted by WordPress.com, a WordPress.com account is required for Jetpack to function.

-= I already have a WordPress account, but it's not working.
+= I already have a WordPress account, but Jetpack isn't working.
 What's going on? =

-A WordPress.com account is different to the one you use to log into your self-hosted WordPress.
-If you can log into [WordPress.com](https://wordpress.com) then you already have a WordPress.com account.
+A WordPress.com account is different from the account you use to log into your self-hosted WordPress.
+If you can log into [WordPress.com](https://wordpress.com), then you already have a WordPress.com account.
 If you can't, you can easily create one [during installation](https://jetpack.com/install?from=wporg).

 = How do I view my stats? =